emmarklein/RNAseq_pipeline/README.md

 ```
 module load star
 STAR --runThreadN 8 --genomeDir /your/path/T2T_genomeDir/ --outFileNamePrefix SRR8615934_ --readFilesIn /your/path/SRR8615934_1.fastq /your/path/SRR8615934_2.fastq
+STAR --runThreadN 8 --genomeDir /your/path/GRCh38_genomeDir/ --outFileNamePrefix SRR8615934_hg_ --readFilesIn /your/path/SRR8615934_1.fastq /your/path/SRR8615934_2.fastq
 ```

-This command uses the index files (in T2T_genomeDir) and FASTQ files for STAR alignment.
+These commands use the index files (in T2T_genomeDir and GRCh38_genomeDir) and FASTQ files for STAR alignment.
 The output of STAR aligner is read counts per gene!
 Specifically, we have a SAM file (Sequence Alignment/Map), which are text files that contain alignment information.

 ## Filtering (Optional)